 We are not those who enjoy crowds or yearn for services when we venture out seeking rivers and waterfalls to cool off in, or just for a gentle adventure.
 We pack up all we will need for the day.
 From our house in Luzviminda it's about a 40 minute drive.
 From Puerto Princesa City, I would venture to say it would take an hour 1/2 or a little more.

-They have paved the road and now many people go to this waterfalls.
+They have paved the road and now many people go to this waterfall.

-is the upper falls.
-Above this, you can climb the rock face and
+This is the upper falls.
+Above this, you can climb the rock

-get to another view of the river and it's shady and peaceful.
+face and get to another view of the river and it's shady

 Only a 2 or 3 minute walk from the road is an old bridge what leads nowhere that allows a full view of the two main falls and pools to swim in.
 The upper falls is the easiest to swim in, even for toddlers such as ours, with supervision.

 |Old arch sign on right side of road approximately|

 40 to 42 kms. off the National highwaySouth